 This form provides an opportunity for the referring party to document academic and functional strengths and weaknesses of the child, relevant local and state assessment data, and attempted interventions.
 This form is considered optional and is not required in the referral of a child suspected of having deficits to the degree that requires special education services.

 Form for a parent to revoke consent for the provision of special education services to a child.
 Districts must have parental consent to provide special education programs and services to eligible students.
 Parents can withdraw consent at any time.

 Specific Learning Disability: a disorder in one or more of the basic psychological processes involved in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations.
 Form to calculate eligibility.

 Form to establish if a child meets at least one of four listed criteria to a degree that it adversely affects educational performance so that a child requires special education services.

 Form to summarize a child's academic achievement.
 Completion required under the IDEA.
 Important to assist children graduating from high school to higher education, training, and/or employment.

-Form to be given to parents at least 7 days prior to school unit's proposal or refusal to initiate or change the identification, evaluation, or educational placement of a child enrolled in IEP/IFSP services.
+Form to be given to parents at least 7 days prior to the school unit's proposal or refusal to initiate or change the identification, evaluation or educational placement of a child enrolled in IEP/IFSP services.
 Updated to include the phone number for Southern Maine Parent Awareness which is listed in the resources for parents to contact in receiving assistance in understanding or obtaining the procedural safeguards.